-[5:35] - I want you to look at the sheet I handed out earlier because if you ever decide to train people so that they do what Jesus said, you are going to face the Sermon on the Mount.
-There isn't any place else where a list of condensed commands is drawn together.
-When most people who aren't Christians think about what Jesus taught, they normally think about the Sermon on the Mount.
+Now, I wanted you to look with me at the sheet that we handed out earlier.
+Because I want to, well, because if you ever decide to train people so that they do what Jesus said, you're going to have to come to face the Sermon on the Mount.
+Because there isn't any place else where a list of condensed commands if you wish, though we must worry about that word, is drawn together.
+And actually, when when most people, even who aren't Christians, think about what Jesus taught they normally think about something in the Sermon on the Mount.

-Things Great Teachers Must Teach
+Things Great Teachers Must Teach [Screen shot] [06:40]

-[The Four Main Questions]